As a precaution this morning, NMCC High School checked all students in using metal detectors. In this first periodic check all was clear.

 The Human Body Systems class had to make models of the neuron and do presentations that included what the parts are and the functions.

-almost 3 years ago, Andrea Harris
+over 3 years ago, Andrea Harris

 Neurons that students made.